CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 #### OPS.1.1.2.A3 Regulated recruitment of IT administrators [Head of Human Resources]

 When employees take over administrative tasks within the IT environment, they MUST BE in their activities, particularly in the existing IT architecture and be briefed by them take care of IT systems and applications.
 The security regulations valid in the institution and relevant for their activities MUST be made known to the IT administrators.
-Also, they MUST be required to comply with relevant data protection laws and other legal and operational regulations.These requirements MUST also be met when administrative tasks are delegated to third parties.
+Also, they MUST be required to comply with relevant data protection laws and other legal and operational regulations.
+These requirements MUST also be met when administrative tasks are delegated to third parties.

 #### OPS.1.1.2.A4 Termination as IT Administrator [Head of Human Resources]